 Choongryul Yang

-I am an Economist at the Federal Reserve Board of Governors.
+I am a Senior Economist at the Federal Reserve Board of Governors.

 My research focuses on macroeconomic topics, including monetary and fiscal policy, expectations formation, and business cycle fluctuations.